edmoundtysonjr-cmyk/cryptlib/architecture.md

 If you prefer SSH to SSL, just change the CRYPT_SESSION_TLS to CRYPT_- SESSION_SSH and add a user name and password to log on.
-As with the encryption code example above, cryptlib provides a single unified interface to its secure session mechanisms, so you donít have to invest a lot of effort in adding special-case handling for different security protocols and mechanisms.
+As with the encryption code example above, cryptlib provides a single unified interface to its secure session mechanisms, so you don‚Äôt have to invest a lot of effort in adding special-case handling for different security protocols and mechanisms.

 The corresponding SSL/TLS (or SSH if you prefer) server is: